hector-munachi/hector-munachi/README.md

 ___
-👨‍💻A Full-Stack Developer, looking to solve real world problems and bring some value to my clients.
+👨‍💻I'm looking to solve real world problems and bring some value to my clients.
 I have a passion for learning and sharing knowledge.

 🧐I’m currently learning - More Advanced React and AWS.